-Title of Report REVIEW OF CORPORATE REVIEW OF CORPORATE GOVERNANCE POLICIES Presented by Tracy Bingham Head of Finance Background Papers UK Anti-corruption strategy 2017-2022 Bribery Act 2010 Data Protection Act 2018 Money Laundering and Terrorist Financing (Amendment) Regulations 2019 Investigatory Powers Act 2016 Home Office Codes of Practice 2018 Public Report: Yes Purpose of Report To receive the committee's comments on the Councils Governance Policies ahead of Cabinet Recommendations THAT THE COMMITTEE PROVIDES ANY COMMENTS IT MAY HAVE FOR CONSIDERATION BY CABINET WHEN IT MEETS TO CONSIDER THE POLICIES ON 22 SEPTEMBER 2020.
+Title of Report REVIEW OF CORPORATE GOVERNANCE POLICIES Presented by Anna Crouch Head of Finance Background Papers None Public Report: Yes Purpose of Report To receive the committee's comments on the Councils Governance Policies ahead of Cabinet Recommendations THAT THE COMMITTEE PROVIDES ANY COMMENTS IT MAY HAVE FOR CONSIDERATION BY CABINET WHEN IT MEETS TO CONSIDER THE POLICIES ON 19 SEPTEMBER 2023.

 - 1.1 The Council is responsible for ensuring that its business is conducted in accordance with the law and appropriate standards.
-In discharging this responsibility the Council has in place arrangements for governance of its affairs and staff. - 1.2 The following documents constitute the Council's suite of Corporate policies:
+In discharging this responsibility, the Council has in place arrangements for governance of its affairs and staff. - 1.2 The following documents constitute the Council's suite of Corporate policies:

-Policy Last reviewed
+Policy Last Reviewed

-Anti-Fraud and Corruption Policy; 2015
+Anti-Fraud and Corruption Policy 2022

-Anti-Money Laundering Policy; 2015
+Anti-Money Laundering Policy 2022

+Confidential Reporting (Whistleblowing Policy) 2022

+Risk Management Policy 2022

-RIPA Policy 2016
+RIPA Policy 2022

-Information Management Not been to members
+Information Management Policy 2022

-Data Protection Policy Not been to members
+Data Protection Policy 2022

-Confidential Reporting (Whistleblowing) Policy; 2016

-ICT & Cyber Security Policy; 2019
+ICT & Cyber Security Policy 2022

-Risk Management Strategy; 2018

-Local Code of Corporate 2017
+Local Code of Corporate Governance 2022

-Governance

-1.4 A comprehensive review of the suite of policies has been undertaken and the revised draft policies are appended to this report.
-The Committee's views are sought ahead of consideration of the policies at Cabinet on 22 September 2020.
+1.3 An annual review of the suite of policies has been undertaken and the revised draft policies are appended to this report.
+The Committee's views are sought ahead of consideration of the policies at Cabinet in September 2023.

-2.0 POLICY REVIEWS
+2.0 POLICY REVIEW

-The policies have been reviewed by a team comprising Legal, Internal Audit, ICT, the Monitoring Officer, the Strategic Director of Housing and Customer Services, the Data Protection Officer and the Section 151 Officer.
+2.1 The policies have been reviewed by a team comprising Legal, Internal Audit, ICT, the Monitoring Officer, the Data Protection Officer and the Section 151 Officer.